klmnden/azure-docs.tr-tr/articles/active-directory/active-directory-licensing-group-product-migration.md

     return $null
 }

+# IsLicenseAssignedToUser function
-#Checks if the specific SKU license is assigned to the user, regardless of how it may be assigned (directly or via GBL)
+# Check if the specific SKU license is assigned to the user,
+#    regardless of how the license is assigned (directly or via GBL).
 function IsLicenseAssignedToUser
 {
     [OutputType([bool])]